Triangular Balsa Cutter

 thingiverse

-Although I could go out and buy triangular balsa ready cut to shape if I only need a small quantity I usually cut it down from square stock with a knife and a balsa plane, which is quite wasteful and not easy on the fingers.
-This tool will cut 1/2" square, 3/8" square and 1/4" square balsa quickly and easily to produce 1/2", 3/8" and 1/4" triangular stock.
-The 2 parts of the cut 1/4" an be reassembled and turned through 90deg and put through again to produce 1/8" triangular .
-The result isn't 100% exact but it's close enough for my uses.
-Sometimes, particularly with harder grained balsa or with wavy grain the knife blade doesn't always stay exactly on the diagonal line but it's still close enough to be able to use both sides that are cut.
-The parts have been drawn in Fusion 360.
-I then load them into Cura to set them up ready for printing.
-The Body is printed with the balsa entry point downwards, the way the file is shown on here.
-It is printed in PLA with a layer height of 0.2mm and 50% fill.
+Although I could go out and buy triangular balsa ready cut to shape, I usually cut it down from square stock with a knife and a balsa plane.
+This method is quite wasteful and not easy on the fingers.
+To produce smaller quantities of triangle-shaped balsa, I use a tool that quickly cuts 1/2", 3/8" square, and 1/4" square balsa into triangular stock.
+The two parts of the cut 1/4" can be reassembled and turned through 90 degrees for another cut to produce 1/8" triangular stock.
+While the result isn't 100% exact, it's close enough for my needs.
+Occasionally, with harder-grained balsa or wavy grain, the knife blade doesn't stay exactly on the diagonal line, but I can still use both sides that are cut.
+The parts have been designed in Fusion 360 and then loaded into Cura to set them up ready for printing.
+The Body is printed with the balsa entry point downwards, as shown in the file.
+It's printed in PLA with a layer height of 0.2mm and 50% fill.
 The Blade Holders need to be laid flat for printing with the knife blade recess upwards.
 These are printed in PLA at a layer height of 0.2mm and 80% fill.
-The 6mm (1/4") & 9mm (3/8") Inserts are printed in PLA at a layer height of 0.2mm and a fill of 50%.
-No rafts, brims or supports are needed.
-To assemble the cutter you will need two 4mm nuts and bolts.
-I used 20mm button allen head bolts but any will do.
-The nuts pull into the hex recesses.
-The knife blade is a "Stanley" craft knife blade, it measures 61mm long point to point.
-15/1/17 Just added 3/8" insert Print Settings Rafts: No Supports: No Resolution: 0.2mm Infill: 50% and 80%
+The 6mm (1/4") & 9mm (3/8") Inserts are printed in PLA at a layer height of 0.2mm and 50% fill.
+No rafts, brims or supports are needed to assemble the cutter.
+To assemble it, you will need two 4mm nuts and bolts.
+I used 20mm button allen head bolts, but any will do.
+The nuts fit into the hex recesses.
+The knife blade is a "Stanley" craft knife blade, measuring 61mm long from point to point.
+As of January 15th, 2017, I added a 3/8" insert.
+Print Settings: Rafts: No Supports: No Resolution: 0.2mm Infill: 50% and 80%

 Download Model from thingiverse